 During his tenure in the Assembly, Ken has proven to have the expertise and influence to address Rockland’s unique issues.

 Ken has secured numerous grants to assist Rockland’s municipalities and not-for-profits.
-Grants have gone to such projects as road paving, curbs, playgrounds, water treatment plants, security cameras, recreational facilities and school funding.
+Projects Ken has funded include road paving, curbs, playgrounds, water treatment plants, security cameras, recreational facilities and school funding.
 These grants not only fund essential local projects but take some of the burden off of local property taxes.

-Sometimes Rockland need special state legislation or advocacy to address key issues.
+Sometimes Rockland needs special state legislation or advocacy to address key issues.
 Ken has proven to have the legislative expertise to get action on unique problems.
-The following are some examples:
+Over the years, Ken has:

 The East Ramapo School District has been mired in controversy and financial problems for several years.
 These issues have had a negative impact on the quality of education in the district.
 Ken has taken a strong stance in advocating for the unique needs of the district and has successfully called for the appointment of a fiscal monitor.
 This newly installed oversight will allow for an open and transparent review of the school district’s operations, policies and finances.
 Ken has vowed to continue to ensure that East Ramapo students receive the best possible education.